 2. Shall procure services under this chapter using unsolicited proposals if the department determines that there is sufficient merit to pursue any unsolicited proposal and a reasonable opportunity for other entities to submit competing proposals for consideration and a possible contract award as appropriate.

 B. For any procurement in which the department issues a request for qualifications, request for proposals or similar solicitation document, the request shall generally set forth the factors that will be evaluated and the manner in which responses will be evaluated.
-If contractor insurance is required for services procured pursuant to this section the insurance shall be placed with an insurer authorized to transact insurance in this state pursuant to title 20, chapter 2, article 1 or a surplus lines insurer approved and identified by the director of the department of insurance pursuant to title 20, chapter 2, article 5.
+If contractor insurance is required for services procured pursuant to this section the insurance shall be placed with an insurer authorized to transact insurance in this state pursuant to title 20, chapter 2, article 1 or a surplus lines insurer approved and identified by the director of the department of insurance and financial institutions pursuant to title 20, chapter 2, article 5.

 C. In evaluating proposals, the department may accord such relative weight to factors such as cost, financial commitment, innovative financing, technical, scientific, technological or socioeconomic merit and other factors as the department deems appropriate to obtain the best value for this state.